Fraud Detection APIs let you protect your business faster and more efficiently. But why do they work exactly?

 - Other on-site activities like deposit or withdrawal

-The system will then give you a risk score, and if it’s built properly, transparent and human-readable explanations of how it got to these scores.
+The fraud management system will then give you a risk score, and if it’s built properly, transparent and human-readable explanations of how it got to these scores.

-This then lets you trigger an action, either to Approve, Decline, or Review manually.
-Additionally, you can classify your users based on how risky you think they are, and redirect them towards additional security measures if needed.
+This then lets you trigger an action, either to Approve, Decline, or trigger manual reviews.
+Additionally, you can classify your users based on how risky you think they are and redirect them towards additional security measures if needed.

 This is true of all verticals, whether you are in the iGaming sphere, selling items online, or operating a global airline.